The Power of Tests for Detecting $p$-Hacking: Monte Carlo Simulations

 The power for detecting $p$-hacking crucially depends on whether the researchers use a thresholding or a minimum approach to $p$-hacking, the econometric method, the fraction of $p$-hackers, $\tau$, and the distribution of $h$.
 When researchers $p$-hack using a threshold approach, the $p$-curves are discontinuous at the threshold, may violate the upper bounds, and may be non-monotonic.
 Thus, tests exploiting these testable restrictions may have power when the fraction of $p$-hackers is large enough.

-The CS2B test, which exploits monotonicity restrictions and bounds, has the highest power overall.
-However, this test may exhibit some small size distortions when the effective sample size is small (e.g., lag length selection with $h=0$).
-Among the tests that exploit monotonicity of the entire $p$-curve, the CS1 test typically exhibits higher power than the LCM test.
-The LCM test can exhibit non-monotonic power curves because the test statistic converges to zero in probability for strictly decreasing $p$-curves \citep{beare2015nonparametric}.
+CS2B, which exploits monotonicity restrictions and bounds, has the highest power overall.
+Among the tests that exploit monotonicity of the entire $p$-curve, CS1 typically exhibits higher power than LCM.
+LCM can exhibit non-monotonic power curves because the test statistic converges to zero in probability for strictly decreasing $p$-curves \citep{beare2015nonparametric}.

-The widely-used Binomial test often exhibits low power.
+The Binomial test often exhibits no or low power.
 The reason is that the $p$-hacking approaches we consider do not lead to isolated humps or spikes near $0.05$, even if researchers use a threshold $p$-hacking approach.
 There is one notable exception.
-When researchers engage in variance bandwidth selection, $p$-hacking based on the threshold approach can yield isolated humps right below the cutoff.
+When researchers engage in lag length selection, $p$-hacking based on the threshold approach can yield isolated humps right below the cutoff.
 By construction, the Binomial test is well-suited for detecting this type of $p$-hacking and is among the most powerful tests in this case.
 Our results for the Binomial test demonstrate the inherent disadvantage of using tests that only exploit testable implications locally.
 Such tests only have power against very specific forms of $p$-hacking, which limits their usefulness in practice.

 Discontinuity tests are a useful complement to tests based on monotonicity and upper bounds because $p$-hacking based on threshold approaches often yields pronounced discontinuities.
 These tests are particularly powerful for detecting $p$-hacking based on lag length selection, which leads to spikes and pronounced discontinuities at $0.05$, as discussed above.